spalato/Mbo.jl/README.md

 It is a toolkit built around the spectroscopic system: the user specifies state energies, transition dipole moments and lineshape functions.
-The linear and non-linear responses can then be conveniently calculated from the system itself.
+The linear and non-linear responses can then be conveniently calculated from the system object.

 For example:
 ```julia